 - Effectiveness is doing the things that get you closer to your goals.
-Efficiency is performing a given task (whether important or not) in the most economical manner possible.
+Efficiency is performing a given task (whether necessary or not) in the most economical manner possible.

-- Two truisms to keep in mind: 1) Doing something unimportant well does not make it important.
-2) Requiring a lot of time does not make a task important.
+- Two truisms to keep in mind: 1) Doing something unimportant well does not make it essential.
+2) Requiring a lot of time does not make a task meaningful.

 80/20 Rule Two Questions –

-Tim suggests asking below two questions as often as possible to refrain from time-wasting, energy-draining, non-productive activities & people.
+Tim suggests asking the two questions below as often as possible to refrain from time-wasting, energy-draining, non-productive activities & people.

 - Question 1 – Which 20% of sources are causing 80% of my problems and unhappiness?

-- Question 2 – Which 20% of sources are resulting in 80% of my desired outcomes and happiness?
+- Question 2 – Which 20% of sources result in 80% of my desired outcomes and happiness?

 Two Questions for Beating Procrastination –